Nonlinear Models#

 file – File pointer to an existing writeable, seekable file-like object encoding a model.
 Strings are interpreted as a file name.

-version – A 2-tuple indicating which serialization version to use.
+version – A 2-tuple indicating which serialization version to use; for example,

 Format Specification (Version 1.0):